A Guide to Debt and Estate Administration

 Executors have a duty to ensure that assets do not diminish in value or are otherwise wasted.
 For example, if money is collected from a sale it should not be distributed immediately, it instead should be invested so to gain some interest.
 With regards to real property, discussions should be had about whether the property should be sold instantly, or if it instead should be rented so to gain some income.
 Professional valuations and advice is often sort in these circumstances so that the executor is certain they are acting in the best interest of the estate and the deceased.

-- Defending a Will: If a Will is contested by beneficiaries or potential beneficiaries, it is the role of the Executor to defend it.
+If a Will is contested by beneficiaries or potential beneficiaries, it is the role of the Executor to defend the Will.
 We recommend that as soon as a notice of an intended claim against a Will is received, the executor employs legal advice.

 If legal advice at Hentys Lawyers is sort, we would determine whether those making a claim against the Will are eligible, and if so whether they are disputing the Will within time, as there is a limitation period of 6 months after probate has been granted.